radixdlt/olympia-node/core/README.md

-# radixdlt-core
+# Java Node Core

-radixdlt-core is Radix's core consensus and networking module for the [Radix](https://www.radixdlt.com) Distributed Ledger.
+The Java Node Core is Radix's core consensus and networking module for the [Radix](https://www.radixdlt.com) Distributed Ledger.
 It includes a variant implementation of the [HotStuff](https://arxiv.org/abs/1803.05069) BFT-style consensus.

 ## Table of contents